 One mother told her children there were animals hiding in their teeth.
 The second they heard this, the kids popped their mouths wide open.
-Now, the children choose which animal to go after each night, and it darts all over the teeth and tongue while mum or dad chase it with a toothbrush.
-At the end, she hands the brush to each child and tells them to finish the chase.
+Now, the children choose which animal to go after each night, and it darts all over the teeth and tongue while mum or dad chases it with a toothbrush.
+In the end, she hands the brush to each child and tells them to finish the chase.
 “They laugh and they giggle — isn’t that just what we want with everything?” she says.

 In fact, experts say using something relatable, like a story, is a great way to get reluctant brushers to participate.
 You can also try reading an age-appropriate book about taking care of your teeth or letting your child practice brushing their stuffed animal’s teeth.

 Brushing and flossing can be difficult for little hands.
 You can opt for age-appropriate tools, such as toddler toothbrushes, flossers without sharp edges, and electric toothbrushes, which experts say mimic little circles for accurate brushing.
 Tip: If your child is hesitant to try one, let them feel the movement of the whirring bristles on the palm of their hand before starting.
 Also let your child pick out their favourite toothbrush and favourite flavour of toothpaste.